27 Best Hotels in Crete, Greece

 $$ | Idomeneos 22, Heraklion, 71202, Greece

 Since opening in 2016, this city-center hotel has been shaking up the local hotel landscape with its supermodern design and facilities, allied to an eco-friendly approach.
 A sleek, smart lobby leads to a cozy all-day café with an international menu and outdoor seating on a pretty square.
-Upstairs, rooms are hi-tech and functional with rainfall showers and a contemporary aesthetic in light wood and earth tones.
-Service is poised and professional, and lends this hotel an air of accomplished confidence.
-A welcome new addition that feels high-end without the accompanying price tag.
+Upstairs, rooms are high-tech and functional with rainfall showers and a contemporary aesthetic in light wood and earth tones.
+Service is poised and professional, which lends the hotel an air of accomplished confidence.

 Pros